Wild Ozark: Where Madison Woods paints with Ozark pigments … and talks to rocks, creeks, and trees.

 Stalagmites in the sink one cold winter morning.

-I guess the point of this story is that even though it was rough at times, I’ve been thankful the entire time I’ve been here.
-Although I lived in relative suburban comfort before the move to the Ozarks, I was unhappy there.
+I guess the point of this story is that even though it was rough at times, I’ve been thankful to be here the entire time I’ve been here.
+Although I lived in suburban comfort before the move to the Ozarks, I was unhappy there.
 Something burned in my heart to live in a remote area of the world, where water flowed clear and the seasons were easily marked.

 I needed to tap the soul of the wilderness.